FelixFourcolor/noteblock-generator/README.md

 ## JSON

 The user writes a JSON file that specifies a music composition.
-This file is first translated into python objects, then generated in Minecraft noteblocks.

-The JSON file should be in this format:
+The file should be in this format:
 ```json5
 {
     // Composition